Community Schools and Youth Programs

 Volunteer Opportunities in Local Schools

-The Community Schools and Youth Programs initiative is a partnership between Binghamton University, the Broome County Promise Zone and local school districts that provides opportunities for Binghamton University students to volunteer and intern with local youth and have a positive impact on the community.
+The Community Schools and Youth Programs initiative is a partnership between Binghamton University College of Community and Public Affairs, the Center for Civic Engagement, the Broome County Promise Zone and local school districts that provides opportunities for Binghamton University students to volunteer and intern with local youth and have a positive impact on the community.

 Community Schools opportunities include: